United Nations set to send mission guards to Central African Republic

-UNITED NATIONS (Reuters) - U.N.
+UNITED NATIONS, Oct 23 (Reuters) - U.N.
 Secretary-General Ban Ki-moon has recommended 560 troops be sent to the Central African Republic to protect a United Nations political mission in the virtually lawless country.

 The landlocked, mineral-rich country has slipped into chaos since northern Seleka rebels seized the capital, Bangui, and ousted President Francois Bozize in March.